Monitors fear rising violence in eastern Ukraine

 While Western powers have repeatedly voiced concern at Ukrainian claims that Russia is supporting them, Moscow denies any involvement.

-- Struggle to recover MH17 wreckage -Meanwhile, Dutch investigators hoping to start removing the wreckage of Malaysia Airlines flight MH17, which crashed in July killing 298 people, are trying to negotiate access to the site with rebels.
+"- MH17 wreckage recovery uphill-Meanwhile, Dutch investigators hoping to start removing the wreckage of Malaysia Airlines flight MH17, which crashed in July killing 298 people, are trying to negotiate access to the site with rebels.

-A team of experts went to the crash zone Tuesday and recovered some human remains and two sets of identity papers, which will be returned to the Netherlands at a later date.
+A team of experts went to the crash zone Tuesday and recovered some human remains and two sets of identity papers, which will be returned to the Netherlands.

-But due to the fragile security situation, it is impossible to know when any more work can be carried out, a statement from the Dutch security and justice ministry added.
+But due to the fragile security situation, it is impossible to know when any more work can be carried out, the Dutch security and justice ministry said in a statement.

 Rebels quoted on Russian news agencies said the team had abandoned efforts to collect debris as negotiations stumbled over a protocol for the project.